DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe "firefox:headless" tests/sample-fixture.js
 ```

-See [Testing in Headless Mode](common-concepts/browsers/testing-in-headless-mode.md) for more information.
+See [Test in Headless Mode](../concepts/browsers.md#testing-in-headless-mode) for more information.

-### Using Chrome Device Emulation
+### Use Chrome Device Emulation

-To run tests in Chrome's device emulation mode, specify `:emulation` and [device parameters](common-concepts/browsers/using-chromium-device-emulation.md#emulator-parameters).
+To run tests in Chrome's device emulation mode, specify `:emulation` and [device parameters](../concepts/browsers.md#emulator-parameters).

 ```sh
 testcafe "chrome:emulation:device=iphone X" tests/sample-fixture.js
 ```

-See [Using Chrome Device Emulation](common-concepts/browsers/using-chromium-device-emulation.md) for more details.
+See [Use Chrome Device Emulation](../concepts/browsers.md#using-chromium-device-emulation) for more details.

 ### Remote Browsers

-To run tests in a [browser on a remote device](common-concepts/browsers/browser-support.md#browsers-on-remote-devices), specify `remote` as a browser alias.
+To run tests in a [browser on a remote device](../concepts/browsers.md#browsers-on-remote-devices), specify `remote` as a browser alias.

 ```sh
 testcafe remote tests/sample-fixture.js